elfeck/SGpp-wiki/Windows-(MinGW).md

 ## MATLAB
 MATLAB can use SG++ in three ways.
 ### Via Binaries
-The recommended way is to download the binaries for use with MATLAB that are listed at [Downloads and Version History](http://sgpp.sparsegrids.org/downloads.html).
+The recommended way is to download the binaries for use with MATLAB that are part of the SGpp [releases ](https://github.com/SGpp/SGpp/releases)
 For instructions, please see the [matlab page](https://github.com/SGpp/SGpp/wiki/MATLAB-binaries).

 ### Via MEX Interface